zc9syil5ya/swa-en-christian-sommer/README.md

 the frontend can be reached via the url `http://localhost:3000/`.
 Navigation in the frontend should be self-explanatory.

-#### Database location
-Set the path for the database at `spring.datasource.url=jdbc:h2:file:C:/temp` at the project `application.properties`.
-It is in `src/main/resources`.
-For the test database the same must be configured.
-The test `application.properties` file is located in `/src/test/resources`.

-For Linux,UNIX or macOS systems  the path is probably different.
-For example: spring.datasource.url=jdbc:h2:file:`/path/to/prod` and `/path/to/test` in the test directory.

-The PROD database is accessible as long as the server is running at `http://localhost:8080/h2`.
-User is `sa` and no password.
-Path to the database is the previously set path.

 #### Test the project
 All test tests are stored in the test directory `src/test/java`.
 These can be started individually or all together.